DankEngineer/Forge/README.md

 # Relevent Requirements
 4.2.
 STEMCRaFT Mission Requirements:

      4.2.1.
-Teams shall choose a minimum of 3 pieces of data from the below list to a maximum of 8 to transmit to the NASA receiver.
+Teams shall choose a minimum of 3 pieces of data from the below list to a maximum of 8 to a transmit to the NASA receiver.

     • Time of landing

     • Maximum velocity

     • Landing velocity, G-forces sustained

     • Calculated STEMnaut crew survivability

     • Temperature of landing site

     • Apogee reached

     • Battery check/power status

     • Orientation of on-board STEMnauts

 4.2.3.
 Payload shall transmit on the 2-M band.
 A specific frequency shall be given to the teams later.